 Preheat oven to 325 degrees.
 Line a muffin pan with paper liners.

-Combine the crushed graham cracker crumbs, melted butter, and sugar in a small bowl.
+Make the chocolate crusts by combining the crushed chocolate graham cracker crumbs, melted butter, and sugar in a small bowl.

 Mix well with until well combined and the texture of wet sand.

 Divide the crust evenly into the bottom of the lined muffin tin.

 Press the crumbs down firmly with the bottom of a glass.

 Place into the oven and bake for 5-6 minutes.